PubSubNet/pubsubnet-spec/DESCRIPTION.md

     - usernames / dispnames are not required to be unique, but u3ids and public keys are
     - user/dispnames can be changed at will, keys can be changed sometimes, but u3ids cannot be changed
     - users are cheap and can be readily discarded because they are only a "tag" on objects, like boards and items
+      - compare to centralised models, where a user is a real row in a real table

 # questions / challenges
   - base64 tends to grow quite large 137%, but python pickle is not universal